trilitech/tezos-developer-docs/docs/tutorials/mobile/part-3.md

    };
    ```

-   Explanations :
+   Explanations:

-   - `export enum STATUS {...` : This enum is used to guess what is the actual status of the game based on different field values.
-It gives for connected user the next action to do, and so control the display of the buttons.
+   - `export enum STATUS {...`: This enum is used to guess the actual status of the game based on different field values.
+It gives the connected user the next action to do, and so control the display of the buttons.
-   - `const subReveal = Tezos.stream.subscribeEvent({tag: "reveal",...` : Websocket subscription to smart contract `reveal` event.
-When is time to reveal, it can trigger the action from the mobile without asking the user to click on the button.
+   - `const subReveal = Tezos.stream.subscribeEvent({tag: "reveal",...`: Websocket subscription to the smart contract `reveal` event.
+When is time to reveal, it can trigger the action from the mobile app without asking the user to click the button.
-   - `const subNewRound = Tezos.stream.subscribeEvent({tag: "newRound",...` : Websocket subscription to smart contract `newround` event. when a new round is ready, this event notifies the mobile to refresh the current game so the player can play on next round.
+   - `const subNewRound = Tezos.stream.subscribeEvent({tag: "newRound",...`: Websocket subscription to smart contract `newround` event.
+When a new round is ready, this event notifies the mobile to refresh the current game so the player can play the next round.
-   - `const buildSessionStorageKey ...` : This function is an helper to store on browser storage a unique secret key of the player.
+   - `const buildSessionStorageKey ...`: This function is a helper to store on browser storage a unique secret key of the player.
 This secret is a salt that is added to encrypt the Play action and then to decrypt the Reveal action.
-   - `const buildSessionStorageValue ...` : Same as above but for the value stored as a string.
+   - `const buildSessionStorageValue ...`: Same as above but for the value stored as a string.
-   - `const play = async (action: Action) => { ... ` : Play action.
-It creates a player secret for this Play action randomly `Math.round(Math.random() * 63)` and store it on the browser storage `localStorage.setItem(buildSessionStorageKey(...`.
-Then it packs and encrypt the Play action calling `create_bytes(action, secret)`, it estimates the cost of the transaction and add an extra for the event cost `mainWalletType!.methods.play(encryptedAction,current_session!.current_round,session_id) ...
+   - `const play = async (action: Action) => { ... `: Play action.
+It creates a player secret for this Play action randomly `Math.round(Math.random() * 63)` and stores it on the browser storage `localStorage.setItem(buildSessionStorageKey(...`.
+Then it packs and encrypts the Play action calling `create_bytes(action, secret)`.
+It estimates the cost of the transaction and adds an extra for the event cost `mainWalletType!.methods.play(encryptedAction,current_session!.current_round,session_id) ...
 Tezos.estimate.transfer(...) ... preparedCall.send({gasLimit: gasLimit + 1000, ...`.
-1 XTZ is asked for each player doing a Play action.
-This money is stacked on the contract and free/dispatched when game is ended.
-Shifumi game does not take any extra fee by default.
+It asks for 1 XTZ from each player doing a Play action.
+This money is staked on the contract and freed when the game is ended.
+The Shifumi game itself does not take any extra fee by default.
 Only players win or lose money.
-   - `const revealPlay = async () => {...` : Reveal action.
-It fetches the secret from `localStorage.getItem(...`, then it packs the secret action and reveal what was the secret `mainWalletType!.methods.revealPlay(encryptedAction as bytes,new BigNumber(secretAction.secret) as nat,current_session!.current_round,session_id);`.
+   - `const revealPlay = async () => {...`: Reveal action.
+It fetches the secret from `localStorage.getItem(...`, then it packs the secret action and reveals what was the secret: `mainWalletType!.methods.revealPlay(encryptedAction as bytes,new BigNumber(secretAction.secret) as nat,current_session!.current_round,session_id);`.
 It adds again some extra gas limit `gasLimit: gasLimit * 3`.
-Note on why to increase the gas limit : the reason is because if two players reveal actions are on the same block, the primary estimation of gas made by the wallet is not be enough.
-The reason is that the execution of the second reveal play action executes another business logic because the first action is modifying the initial state, so the estimation at this time (i.e with this previous state) is no more valid.
+It increases the gas limit because if two players reveal actions on the same block, the primary estimation of gas made by the wallet is not enough.
+The reason is that the execution of the second reveal play action executes another business logic because the first action is modifying the initial state, so the estimation at this time (with this previous state) is no longer valid.
-   - `const getFinalResult` : Based on some fields, it gives the final Status of the game once is ended. when game is ended the winner gets the money stacked by the loser.
-In case of draw, stacked money is sent back to the players.
+   - `const getFinalResult`: Based on some fields, it gives the final status of the game when it is ended.
+When the game is ended the winner gets the money staked by the loser.
+In case of a draw, the staked money is sent back to the players.
-   - `const stopSession = async () => {...`: There is a countdown of 10min while inaction.
-If no player wants to play anymore and the game is unfinished, someone can claim the victory and close the game calling `mainWalletType!.methods.stopSession(`.
-The smart contract looks at different configuration to guess if there is someone guilty or it is just a draw because no one want to play anymore.
-Gains are sent to the winner or in a case of draw, it is sent back to players.
+   - `const stopSession = async () => {...`: There is a countdown of 10 minutes.
+If no player wants to play any more and the game is unfinished, someone can claim the victory and close the game calling `mainWalletType!.methods.stopSession(`.
+The smart contract looks at different configurations to guess if there is someone guilty or it is just a draw because no one wants to play any more.
+Gains are sent to the winner or in a case of draw, the tez is sent back to players.

    When the page refreshes, you can see the game session.

-1. Create the Top player score page.
+1. Create the Top player score page:

-   Last step is to see the score of all players.
+   The last step is to see the score of all players.

-   Edit `TopPlayersScreen.tsx`.
+   Edit `TopPlayersScreen.tsx` to look like this:

    ```typescript
    import {